ramamilaneh/swift-gitHubOAuth-lab-ios-0916/README.md

 ### 3. Update the `GitHubRequestType` enum to include an oauth request
 ---

 The organization of the `GitHubAPIClient` file is different from previous GitHub related labs.
-The `GitHubRequestType` enum has associated types that provide the URL and HTTP Method for each type of request.
+The `GitHubRequestType` enum has variables that provide the URL and HTTP Method for each type of request.
 The nested enums inside `GitHubRequestType` and the `buildParams(with:)` function are used to construct the different URL components of each type of request.

  * Begin by adding the `oauth` case to the `GitHubRequestType` enum.
   * The `oauth` case is used to redirect users to request GitHub access.
  * Add a static constant to `BaseURL` called `standard` with a value of `"https://github.com"`.
  * Add a static constant to `Path` called `oauth` with a value of `"/login/oauth/authorize"`.
  * Add a static constant to `Query` called `oauth`.
 Refer to the other queries already listed to understand how they are constructed.
 The string query should be constructed with the following parameters:
-  * `"client_id"`=`Secrets.clientID`
+  * `"client_id"`: `Secrets.clientID`
-  * `"scope"`=`"repo"`
+  * `"scope"`: `"repo"`
- * Add the `oauth` case to the `method` computed property and `return nil` within the `oauth` case.
+ * Add the `oauth` case to the `method` computed variable and `return nil`.
- * Add the `oauth` case to the `url` computed property and return the complete URL.
-The complete URL should be the following, `BaseURL.standard + Path.oauth + Query.oauth`.
+ * Add the `oauth` case to the `url` computed variable and return the complete URL.

-You might see that you have two errors in Xcode which state that there are other switch statements that are not exhaustive.
-For those switch statements,--feel free to add in default implementation or just mix in the `.oauth` case with another case for now as we'll be implementing this later.

 ### 4. Use SFSafariViewController to request authorization
 ---